 DeJoy’s USPS slowdown plan will delay the mail.
-What it means for your Zip code.
+What’s it mean for your Zip code?

 The Postal Service plans to raise prices on certain mail products — pushing the price of a first-class stamp from 55 to 58 cents — while reducing service standards.
 For each change, the agency must seek an advisory opinion from the PRC but those rulings are not enforceable.
 The Postal Service can proceed with the changes regardless of the outcome.

-“It’s codified in law that the Postal Service is supposed to be bringing the nation together,” said Doug Carlson, a postal advocate who cross-examined agency executives during a June hearing before the PRC.
-“And I don’t think you bring the nation together by saying, ‘Well, if you live on one of the coasts, then you’re going to get slow service just because you’re far away from everyone else.’ ”
+“It’s codified in law that the Postal Service is supposed to be binding the nation together,” said Doug Carlson, a postal advocate who cross-examined agency executives during a June hearing before the PRC.
+“And I don’t think you bind the nation together by saying, ‘Well, if you live on one of the coasts, then you’re going to get slow service just because you’re far away from everyone else.’ ”

 The new standards would apply only to mail on which the Postal Service holds a monopoly, including first-class mail, like letters and postcards, and such periodicals as newspapers and magazines.
-The agency last week announced plans to lengthen delivery windows on “first-class package service,” which are small parcels often used to ship medications, lightweight e-commerce purchases and small electronics.
+The agency in June announced plans to lengthen delivery windows on “first-class package service,” which are small parcels often used to ship medications, lightweight e-commerce purchases and small electronics.

 [What’s in Louis DeJoy’s 10-year plan for the USPS]